-Patrick Kelly, who lectures in the program said with this mutually-beneficial relationship, the students get the experience of working with a real-world client and developing their intercultural competencies by spending ten intensive days working with members of the partner organisation.
+Lecturer Dr Patrick Kelly, who set up by the project in 2015, said with this mutually-beneficial relationship, the students get the experience of working with a real-world client and developing their intercultural competencies by spending 10 intensive days collaborating with members of the partner organisation.

 “The partner, or ‘client’, co-creates content with our postgraduate media students who support Indigenous knowledge production and who can provide the skills, equipment and time to create an innovative mobile media project,” Kelly said.

-"The RMIT students show respect, responsibility, as they learn about the spirituality and the love of the country that our Rangers work on and care for as part of their lives.
+"The RMIT students show respect, responsibility, as they learn about the spirituality and the love of the country that our rangers work on and care for as part of their lives," Alberts said.

-“The Rangers learn from the RMIT students what it takes to work with audio recordings and the types of careers that may expand from working with the students", Alberts said.
+“The rangers learn from the RMIT students what it takes to work with audio recordings and the types of careers that may expand from working with the students."